Trends in Australia's Balance of Payments

 Over the past century, Australia's exports to the rest of the world have been dominated by either agricultural or resource commodities, reflecting Australia's natural advantage in producing these goods.
 Up until the mid-1960s, wool was Australia's largest export, accounting for around 40 per cent of Australia's total export values.
 As the agricultural sector gradually became a smaller part of the Australian economy, its share of exports also declined, accounting for around 10 per cent of total export values in recent years.
 Meat and wheat exports are currently Australia's predominant agricultural exports, while wool accounts for a much smaller share than it has historically.

 Australia has also had a long history of exporting many different natural resources to the rest of the world, consistent with Australia's large natural resource endowment and relatively low domestic usage of these goods.
 In the early 1900s, gold was Australia's top resource export, accounting for around 10 per cent of total export values.
-However, exports of iron ore, coal and liquefied natural gas (LNG) have become increasingly important, particularly after the mining investment boom in the 2000s, which substantially increased Australia's capacity to extract these resources.
+However, exports of iron ore, coal and LNG have become increasingly important, particularly after the mining investment boom in the 2000s, which substantially increased Australia's capacity to extract these resources.
 Together, iron ore, coal and LNG now account for around three-quarters of the value of Australia's resource exports.
-The COVID-19 recession and associated international border closures resulted in a sharp decline in education and tourism service exports.
+The COVID-19 recession and associated international border closures resulted in a sharp decline in education and tourism service exports, but exports of these services have grown strongly in recent years following the re-opening of the border.

 Graph 3: Composition of Exports